QTDUadmin/QTDUsite/content/registration/index.md

 ---
 Registration is currently open, and will close on the 18th of October, or when we reach venue capacity.
 If you have been accepted for a talk, we encourage you to register as soon as possible to secure your place.

-This year we are offering different fees for students and other attendees, as well as single-day registration.
-We also have a separate ticket for the conference dinner.
+This year we are offering some different options for fees, as well as a separate ticket for the conference dinner.
 The dinner will be held on Wednesday 13th November, at <a href="https://www.riverbarandkitchen.com.au/">River Bar & Kitchen</a>.

 Click on the following button to go to the registration and payment site: